antononcube/RakuForPrediction-blog/Articles/Dont-use-FEN-to-chess-with-LLMs.md

 In this section are given several methods for extracting FEN strings from (free) text strings.
 (I.e. chess LLM outputs.)

-A function to check whether is a FEN string or not:
+A function to check whether the argument is a FEN string or not:

 ```raku